Symbiosis in Aquatic Systems Initiative funding opportunities

 - Support scientists and engineers with unrestricted funding to innovate and explore through an investigator program.

 - Stimulate collaborations of multidisciplinary teams to reduce silos between scientific disciplines and communities.

 - Build community to create a broader, yet more integrated field.

 There are three opportunities to apply for funding in 2019:

 - Investigator Awards.
 CLOSED: the deadline was June 3, 2019.

 - Symbiosis Model Systems.
-Survey and pre-application window is OPEN; submission deadline is August 8, 2019.
+CLOSED; the deadline was August 8, 2019.